Assertiveness Tips For Leaders

 Communicate Clearly and Directly

 Assertiveness requires clear and direct communication without being passive or aggressive.
-It is often referred to as the ‘sweet spot’ of communication.
+It is often referred to as the ‘sweet spot’ of communication, and it is a skill many leaders strengthen through effective Leadership Training.
 Use concise language, avoid ambiguity, and ensure your message is easy to understand.
 For example, say “I need more time to complete this project” instead of “I might not finish in time.”
 This prevents misunderstandings and ensures your message is taken seriously.

 Use ‘I’ Statements